davidelbe/david.elbe.me/_posts/2014-10-01-ubuntu-server-clock-in-sync.md

 Just run `sudo apt-get install ntp` and give it a couple of minutes.
 It will automatically sync with the nearest [NTP server](http://en.wikipedia.org/wiki/Network_Time_Protocol).
-The bad thing with this is that it adds a small extra load on your server.
+The bad thing with this is that it adds a small extra load on your server, but won't be noticable for most people.

 Your time will be correct with an error margin of a few milliseconds.